 This article describes the two common approaches to visitor identification when using the file import data source, a popular method for uploading customer data to your account.
 The most important data in those file uploads is the ID column that associates the data to a customer.

-tealium_visitor_id attribute for each row that is imported.
+tealium_visitor_idattribute for each row that is imported.
 Identity resolution is then handled by your existing attributes enrichments.
-This is the approach we recommend.

 This approach involves identifying a column (or columns for File Import) that can be used as a Visitor ID.
 The value in the column is then directly assigned to

 tealium_visitor_id and matched directly to any existing visitor profiles.
-In order to keep the file ingestion efficient, no validation is done on the column values.
+To keep the file ingestion efficient, no validation is done on the column values.
 This means invalid or unformatted values will be incorrectly recorded as a Visitor ID within Tealium.
 If no value is available for any column assigned as a stitching key, a standard

 tealium_visitor_id value is generated.